kutec/tssync/_drafts/2015-12-06-7-signs-you-should-invest-in-sass.md

 }</pre>
 As you can see in above Sass snippet, the code is more readable and we have actually defined <code>&lt;nav&gt;</code> as a component while <code>&lt;li&gt;</code> and <code>&lt;a&gt;</code> tags are children elements to <code>&lt;nav&gt;</code>.
 <h2>Partials and Importing</h2>
 It is always good to separate CSS code in different files or folder to increase the manageability.
-Large projects may needed many CSS files based on features of a project.
+Large projects may needed this approach based on features of a project.
 This kind of separation makes sense for developers working on the same theme at a time.

-&nbsp;
 <h3>Sass Partials</h3>
 Sass allows to define code in various files.
 We can define codes using variables, @extend, @include, etc. in any file to re-use across the application.